Bridal Beauty Seasonal Tips and Tricks

 No matter whether you're a summer, fall, winter or spring bride, we've got beauty tips and tricks to help you prep and look your best.

-Seasonality plays a role in many of the decisions you'll make for your wedding, such as where you'll have your reception (a garden in June?) or what you'll wear (a faux-fur wrap in December?).
-Likewise, you'll want to alter your makeup and beauty routine just a touch in accordance with the season, though it is not the time to try anything novel or tricky when it comes to making up your face.
+Seasonality plays a role in many of the decisions you'll make for your wedding, such as where you'll have your reception (a garden in June) or what you'll wear (a faux-fur wrap in December).
+Likewise, you'll want to alter your makeup and beauty routine just a touch in accordance with the season—but it's not the time to try anything too novel or tricky.

-Summer, fall, winter, spring, here are some of your options:
+Summer, fall, winter or spring, here are some of your options:

 The Summer Bride

 Longer days, sunny skies, a slower pace—no wonder so many brides choose the summer months for their nuptials.
 Unfortunately, summer beauty is far from carefree.
 In addition to the damage brought on by UV rays, heat and humidity can trigger skin care nightmares like breakouts, rashes, extremely oily skin and makeup meltdowns.
 And don't think you're safe indoors, either: Excessive air-conditioning can dry your skin and lips.

 The good news?
 There are ways to combat the heat.
 For starters, use an oil-free foundation or oil-free tinted moisturizer.
 You can also switch to a gel skin cleanser, powder up post-shower with talc-free body powder and battle sun-chapped lips with an SPF-enhanced balm.
 When it comes to makeup, stick with waterproof formulas.
 Try gel-based liners, which have less of a tendency to run, and stash a packet of blotting papers in your bridal bag for quick shine-banishing fixes.
 If you're getting married outdoors, consider wearing your hair up and off your neck to feel cool and look elegant.
 And finally, for an extra dash of summer fun, paint your toes a bright happy shade, perhaps even blue.